UWB-ARSandbox/Summer2018CRCSProject/README.md

 1. Run `git clone https://github.com/UWB-ARSandbox/Summer2018CRCSProject.git` to clone the repository
 2. Open the `Summer2018CRCSProject/Assets/ASL/Scenes/CrossRealityDemoClient` Client scene for a PC player
 3. Ensure the Master is connected
-4. Ensure the `Master` checkbox is deselected in the `NetworkManager` prefab
+4. Ensure the `Master Client` checkbox is deselected in the `NetworkManager` prefab
 5. Ensure the Port and Room name in the `NetworkManager` prefab are the same as the Master's
 6. Press play and you should appear in the starting room
 7. Move with W-A-S-D and the Mouse (enable gravity `G` enable clipping `C`)